mgmtech/gobot/README.md

 to GoBot records messages using a Redis Sorted Set whose message score is the timedelta of the current time minus the start of the logging in the channel (uptime).

-Messages *should* be set to expire 72 hours after they are logged so as not to eat up RAM/disk.
+Redis messages *should* be set to expire 72 hours after they are logged so as not to eat up RAM/disk.

 Commands
 --------